wiremock/wiremock.org/_docs/https.md

 ---
-layout: docs
-title: Serving HTTPs
-meta_title: Using WireMock with HTTPs using self-signed or custom certificates | WireMock
+description: >
-description: WireMock can optionally accept requests over HTTPS.
+    WireMock can optionally accept requests over HTTPS using self-signed or custom certificates.
     By default it will serve its own self-signed TLS certificate.
 ---

+# Serving HTTPs

 WireMock can optionally accept requests over HTTPs.
 By default it will serve its own self-signed TLS certificate, but this can be overridden if required by providing a keystore containing another certificate.